ledermann/docker-rails-base/README.md

 - Your app uses Ruby on Rails 6.0, 6.1, 7.0 or 7.1
 - Your app uses PostgreSQL, SQLite or MySQL/MariaDB
 - Your app installs Node modules with [Yarn](https://yarnpkg.com/)
 - Your app bundles JavaScript with `rails assets:precompile`.
 This works with [Vite Ruby](https://github.com/ElMassimo/vite_ruby), [Webpacker](https://github.com/rails/webpacker), [Asset pipeline (Sprockets)](https://github.com/rails/sprockets-rails) and others.
-This project does **not** support API-only applications, as there is no JavaScript to compile there.
+Projects without any JavaScript or without precompiling assets are supported, too.

 If your project differs from this, I suggest to fork this project and create your own base image.